Act Governing Food Safety and Sanitation

 1. those that are toxic;

-2. those that tend to cause unfavorable chemical reactions;
+2. those that tend to cause adverse chemical reactions;

-3. those that are otherwise harmful to health; or
+3. those that are sufficient to harm health; or

-4. those that may be harmful to health through the risk assessment results.
+4. those that may pose a risk to health through the risk assessment results.

 Article 17

-Foods, food cleansers, food utensils, food containers or packaging being sold shall conform to sanitation, safety and quality standards which are prescribed by the central competent authority.
+Foods, food cleansers, food utensils, food containers, or packaging offered for sale shall comply with sanitation, safety, and quality standards prescribed by the central competent authority.

 Article 18

-The product names, specification, use and limitation of food additives shall conform to the standards prescribed by the central competent authority.
+The product names, specifications, scope of use, and limitations of food additives shall comply with the standards prescribed by the central competent authority.

-The standards mentioned in the preceding paragraph shall be restricted to the minimum required for anticipated effect and shall be based on risk assessment of the citizen’s diet habits while conforming to the provisions of specification standards.
+The standards mentioned in the preceding paragraph shall be limited to the minimum required to achieve the intended effect and shall be based on risk assessment of the citizens' dietary habits while conforming to the provisions of specification standards.

 Article 18-1

-The processing aids which are used in the processing of food or its raw materials by food businesses shall conform to safety, sanitation and quality standards which are prescribed by the central competent authority.
+The processing aids which are used in the processing of food or its raw materials by food business operators shall conform to safety, sanitation and quality standards which are prescribed by the central competent authority.

-The use of processing aids shall not include any circumstances that may be harmful to human health.
+The use of processing aids shall not include any circumstances that pose a risk to human health.

 Article 19